eyedeekay/em-dosbox-in-a-box/README.md

 ## Usage:

-Thiss should work on any linux distribution with docker and make, and also on MacOS with docker and make, and probably on Windows with docker via the Windows subsystem for Linux or cygwin, in order to use Make.
+This should work on any linux distribution with docker and make, and also on MacOS with docker and make, and probably on Windows with docker via the Windows subsystem for Linux or cygwin, in order to use Make.
 You will need a collection of DOS game files collected into a directory, with one game per subdirectory.
 Since